cthoyt/cthoyt.github.io/_posts/2025-10-15-hgnc-ontology.md

 Normally, I end posts with a `---` post script, but I had a lot to say here, so here are a few parting thoughts.

-Annotating locus types is not just a human gene problem, but all model organism databases (MODs) need to work on.
-I already have a [thread](https://github.com/biopragmatics/pyobo/issues/165) for taking a similar approach for FlyBse, but it would be great to do the same for MGI (mouse), RGD (rat), and other MODs in the Alliance of Genome Resources ( AGR) to agree to doing this.
-In the meantime, maybe handing over ownership of SO to a steward who can maintain it would be valuable to the community.